japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamExecution.md

 TIP: Monitor `offsets` and `commits` metadata logs to know the progress of a streaming query.

 `StreamExecution` <<runBatches-batchRunner-no-data, delays polling for new data>> for 10 milliseconds (when no data was available to process in a batch).
-Use link:spark-sql-streaming-properties.adoc#spark.sql.streaming.pollingDelay[spark.sql.streaming.pollingDelay] Spark property to control the delay.
+Use link:spark-sql-streaming-properties.md#spark.sql.streaming.pollingDelay[spark.sql.streaming.pollingDelay] Spark property to control the delay.

 [[id]]
 Every `StreamExecution` is uniquely identified by an *ID of the streaming query* (which is the `id` of the <<streamMetadata, StreamMetadata>>).